sathiyaseelan0712/Employee_Salary_Prediction/README.md

 # Employee Salary Prediction

-This project is a web application for predicting employee salaries based on various input features.
-The frontend is built with React, and the backend is built with Flask.
+This project is a web application that predicts employee salaries based on various input features.
+The frontend is built with React, and the backend is powered by Flask.
+The machine learning model uses the Gradient Boosting algorithm to provide accurate salary predictions.

 ## Prerequisites